 - (A) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
-As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (1) Separated in good standing from service with a public agency as a law enforcement officer; and - (2) Before such separation, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest; and - (3) (a) Before such separation served as a law enforcement officer for an aggregate of 10 years or more; or - (b) Separated from service with such agency after completing any applicable probationary period of such service, due to a service- connected disability as determined by such agency; and - (4) During the most recent 12-month period has met, at the expense of the individual, the standards for qualification in firearms training for active law enforcement officers, as determined by;
+As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (1) Separated in good standing from service with a public agency as a law enforcement officer; and - (2) Before such separation, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest; and - (3) (a) Before such separation served as a law enforcement officer for an aggregate of 10 years or more; or - (b) Separated from service with such agency after completing any applicable probationary period of such service, due to a service-connected disability as determined by such agency; and

-(b) A law enforcement agency within the state in which the individual resides; or (c) The standards used by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty-officers within the state; and (5) (a) Has not been officially found by a qualified medical - professional employed by the agency to be unqualified for - reasons relating to mental health and as a result of this - finding will not be issued the required photographic - identification; or (b) Has not entered into an agreement with the agency from which the individual is separating from service in which that individual acknowledges he or she is not mental health and for those reasons will not receive or accept the required photographic identification; (6) Is not under the influence of alcohol or another intoxicating or hallucinatory drug or substance; and (7) Is not prohibited by Federal law from receiving a firearm. Ш. The identi fication required by Federal law and this rule is: (A) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer that indicates that the individual has, not less recently than one year before the date the individual is carrying the concealed firearm, been tested or otherwise found by the agency to meet the active duty standards for qualification in firearms training as established by the agency to carry a firearm of the same type as the concealed firearm; or (2) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer; and (B) - to cor rtification issued by a certified firearms instructor that is qualified nduct a firearms qualification test for active duty officers within state that indicates that the individual has, not less than 1 year to the date the individual is carrying the concealed firearm, been tested or otherwise found by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within that state to have met the active duty standards for qualifications in firearms training, set by any law enforcement agency, within the state to carry a firearm of the same type as the concealed firearm.
+(4) During the most recent 12-month period has met, at the expense of the individual, the standards for qualification in firearms training for active law enforcement officers, as determined by; (a) The former agency of the individual; or (b) A law enforcement agency within the state in which the individual resides; or (c) The standards used by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty-officers within the state; and (5) (a) Has not been officially found by a qualified medical professional employed by the agency to be unqualified for reasons relating to mental health and as a result of this finding will not be issued the required photographic identification; or (b) Has not entered into an agreement with the agency from which the individual is separating from service in which that individual acknowledges he or she is not mental health and for those reasons will not receive or accept the required photographic identification; (6) Is not under the influence of alcohol or another intoxicating or hallucinatory drug or substance; and (7) Is not prohibited by Federal law from receiving a firearm.
+III.
+The ident i fication required by Federal law and this rule is: (A) (1) Photographic identification issued by the agency from which the individual separated from service as a law enforcement officer that indicates that the individual has, not less recently than one year before the date the individual is carrying the concealed firearm, been tested or otherwise found by the agency to meet the active duty standards for qualification in firearms training as established by the agency to carry a firearm of the same type as the concealed firearm; or and - (B) A certification issued by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within that state that indicates that the individual has, not less than 1 year before the date the individual is carrying the concealed firearm, been tested or otherwise found by a certified firearms instructor that is qualified to conduct a firearms qualification test for active duty officers within that state to have met the active duty standards for qualifications in firearms training, set by any law enforcement agency, within the state to carry a firearm of the same type as the concealed firearm.